 Use simple words to convey complicated ideas.
 Use simple transitions and animations in your presentation slides so as not to make your audience’s head spin!
 There’s really no point in complicating your presentation because it will only end up blocking your path to success.

 You don’t need to have design skills to create a visually-pleasing and professional-looking pitch deck.
 But you certainly can’t use your lack of creativity as an excuse to go out there and present slides that look like they were created in the 1990’s!

 When it comes to pitching, you want to grab your audience’s attention.
 With an outdated design, you can grab their attention, but it’s going to be for the wrong reasons.
 They’ll probably write you off as someone who’s not connected to the modern world, someone who’s going not going to know how to handle their investments and financial contributions.

 If you don’t want potential investors to think of you like that, then you need to make sure your pitch deck design is going to be visually attractive.
 The good news is there’s no need for you design your pitch deck from scratch.
-For starters, you can use free PowerPoint templates and these templates will help you get your pitch deck off to a good start.
+For starters, you can use and these templates will help you get your pitch deck off to a good start.
 You can edit it any way you see fit, and you’ll have your very own high-quality pitch deck in a matter of minutes!

 3. A Weak Introduction Won’t Get You On The Right Footing With Potential Investors